lidofinance/solana-docs/docs/staking/stSOL-Orca-Wormhole.md

 Your wallet screen will pop-up.
 Upon successful connection you should see your ERC-20 address on the Disconnect button.

 :::info
 This process of bridging your wstETH from Ethereum Blockchain to Solana, requires various transactions to be approved in your Ethereum wallet.
-Make sure you have enough Ethereum to pay for gas fee
+Make sure you have enough Ethereum to pay for gas fee.
+In total these transactions can potentially cost roughly between $50-200 in gas fees depending on the conditions on the Ethereum mainnet.
 :::

 ### Step 4: Select Token Account - wstETH